AggieSportsAnalytics/FantasyChatbot/README.md

-### 🏁 AI-powered chatbot for draft/trade guidance in Fantasy Football and Basketball
+### 🏁 AI-powered Chatbot for draft and trade guidance in Fantasy Football and Basketball

 Over 60 million Americans play fantasy sports every year.
 HIKE is a chatbot for amazing personalized guidance in Fantasy Football and Basketball.
 It provides conversational advice using a combination of time series analysis, score projections, and LLM-powered sentiment analysis.
 HIKE is the ultimate algorithm for Fantasy players to make decisions on drafting and trading players.